karunimi/4i-apps-solutions-Cloud-Solutions-Provider-INTERNSHIP/README.md

    + knn model
    + Naive Bayes model

-NOTE: The result value may vary  each and everytime you run it.So, you may not get the same result as I got.
+NOTE: The result value may vary  each and everytime you run it.
+So, you may not get the same result as I got.